 SEO traffic (unpaid listings) have 20x more traffic opportunities than the Pay-Per-Click advertisements

 If you are really interested in driving traffic to your business, paying attention to the unpaid listings is well worth the effort.

 As shown here in the Google search engine results page, unpaid listings include the map listings (also called Local Pack) and the organic listings below that.

 As mentioned earlier, it’s important what search engines see on the back end and what users see on the front end.
 This means effective SEO is a combination of technical optimizations and design enhancements.

 Many of these factors involve your business website.
 It involves both how your site appears to humans, and how it is coded on the back-end for search engines.
 This is often called On-Page SEO.

 We help you with on-page optimization by paying attention to items such as:

 Other factors include your overall online presence and are often called Off-Page SEO.
 We can help you with off-page optimization by paying attention to areas such as:

 Local SEO is a more specific type of optimization.
 It is for businesses trying to attract customers in a certain geographic area.
 Many of our services focus on Local SEO.

 The concept of general SEO and Local SEO are the same.
 But, there are some methods of optimization geared toward consumers searching locally.

 We'll pay special attention to:

 Citations are listings of your business name, address, phone number and website in online directories.
 They play an important role in showing up to local customers.
-A study released in 2017 (by Moz) revealed the top factors industry leaders believe affect local searches.
+A recent study (by Moz) revealed the top factors industry leaders believe affect local searches.
 They consider citations to be in the top five most influential factors.